google/applied-computing-series/ac1/_sources/manipulating_data/pivot_tables.rst

    :align: center

 Below are two graphs for Alzheimer’s
-deaths: on the left just for California, on the right for the entire country.
+deaths: on the top just for California, on the bottom for the entire country.

 .. image:: figures/alzheimers_california.png
    :alt: A screenshot of Alzheimer's chart for California.